hundt/git-time-travel/README.md

 1c4f972 I am the child
 8207324 I am the parent of ${CHILD_SHA1}
 $ refer-to-child --parent=HEAD~1 --child=HEAD --prefix-length=6
-$ git log --online HEAD~2..HEAD
+$ git log --oneline HEAD~2..HEAD
 9428c8c I am the child
 cdd3ab5 I am the parent of 9428c8
 ```

+###How do I use it?
+Write `${CHILD_SHA1}` in your commit message whenever you want to refer to your child commit.
+Then after both the parent and the child are commited, run `refer-to-child` to update both commits.

 ###How does it work?
 It simply iterates through sha1 prefixes, trying each one in the parent commit message and seeing if the (rebased) child ends up with a matching sha1.
+Once it finds a match, it creates the new commits and updates HEAD to point to them.

 ###Notes
 * I don't know what will happen if the child is a merge commit.